 Hybrid road bicycles at a glance.

-While hybrid bikes vary based on the manufacturer and the intended result, they all tend to share some common features.
-For the most part you can expect hybrid bicycles to look pretty similar.
+While hybrid bikes vary based on the manufacturer and the intended result, they all share some common features.
+For the most part, you can expect hybrid bicycles to look pretty similar.

-Alright, so we’ve taken a cursory glance over what comprises a hybrid bike.
-They are light, have straight handle bars, and an upright seat.
+Alright, so we’ve taken a cursory glance at what comprises a hybrid bike.
+They are light, have straight handlebars and an upright seat.
 There is obviously so much more to them than that.
-We’ll break them down by section and we’ll start at the bottom.
+We’ll break them down by section, and we’ll start at the bottom.

-When you spend money in life you always want to invest the most in what keeps you off of the ground.
+When you spend money in life, you always want to invest the most in keeping yourself off the ground.
 Be that your shoes, car, or bicycle wheels.
-For hybrid bikes, the wheels take center stage as they are a hybrid of road style and mountain bike style.
+The wheels take center stage for hybrid bikes as they are a hybrid of road style and mountain bike style.

-Hybrid wheels tend to be wider and filled with a higher air pressure.
-This heightened air pressure reduces the resistance that your wheels face on the ground and it allows for a higher traveling speed.
+Hybrid wheels tend to be wider and filled with higher air pressure.
+This heightened air pressure reduces the resistance that your wheels face on the ground, allowing for a higher traveling speed.

-You will sometimes have to deal with cheaper spokes and rims due to the fact that they aren’t intended for rough off road usage.
+You will sometimes have to deal with cheaper spokes and rims because they aren’t intended for rough off-road usage.

 Much different than single speed bikes, hybrids tend to have a range of gears available.
 The gear range won’t get down to the levels that mountain bike riders are used to, but they’ll still allow for as many as 16 different gear combos.
 The gear set up for hybrids is most similar to the basic road bike.